nathanlc/dont-be-strangers/README.md

 ## TODO
 - Double check zig 0.14 deprecation.
-- Compile for the Raspberry Pi and see if it can run there.
 - Add reminders.
 - Test the removeExpired methods.
 App should be initiated with a "time machine" so that these can be easily tested.
 - Refresh token when need be.